How to Create a Great Resume for Teaching English Abroad

 finally giving up his career in software to move to Rio

-John divides his time between teaching English, writing about
+John divides his time between teaching English and writing about

 Well in Rio de Janeiro: The Untourist Guide, which is available